Pleasure P

-Marcus Ramone Cooper Sr, better known by his stage name Pleasure P, is an American R&B singer-songwriter, who experienced success as a member of the group Pretty Ricky before embarking on a solo career in 2007.
-His debut album The Introduction of Marcus Cooper was released in June 2009.
-In October 2014, Pleasure P and the rest of Pretty Ricky officialized on Instagram a reunion tour with a Bluestars 2 album for 2015.
-His first reunion single with Pretty Ricky is called "Puddles" and has been released during Valentine's Day 2015.
-It was the most requested song on South Florida's 99 Jamz radio station in the days following its release.
+Marcus Ramone Cooper Sr, better known by his stage name Pleasure P, is an American R&B singer who experienced success as a member of the group Pretty Ricky before embarking on a solo career in 2007.
+His debut album The Introduction of Marcus Cooper was released in 2009, and was nominated for a Grammy Award for Best Contemporary R&B Album at the 52nd Annual Grammy Awards.

 Career

 2009–2012: The Introduction of Marcus Cooper

 After leaving the group Pretty Ricky, Pleasure P began working on his solo career, he released his solo debut single "Did You Wrong" on July 22, 2008.
 The single debuted at No. 90 on the Billboard 100 Hot charts, and debuted at No. 20 on the top R&B/Hip-Hop charts as well.
 Pleasure P also released a 2008 EP entitled "Boyfriend #2", including "Did You Wrong" and a promo single "Boyfriend #2", released digitally and as an LP disc.
 Videos for "Did You Wrong" and "Boyfriend #2" were released digitally and on MySpace.
 Later on in 2009 he also released the song "Under" from the album.
 His solo debut album, The Introduction of Marcus Cooper was released on June 9, 2009.
 The album was originally to be released in January, but was finally released after several delays.
 Pleasure P's career received a boost by being featured in the second single from Flo Rida's album R.O.O.T.S., gaining publicity from his presence on its guest list.
-In 2013, he appeared in Bad Girls Club 8: Las Vegas.
+In 2012, he appeared in Bad Girls Club 8: Las Vegas.